Vets-Who-Code/march2021/phaseOneNotes/week_05.md

 - Base (defaults, body, ul, ol, li, layouts like margin border that define your pages, module and modularity , specific components)
 - Buttons are reuseable, forms are too
 - State (like hidden), dark mode, typographic element or treatment,
-- When you're making a class to style something and youre on a base layer make a class as you see fit
+- When you're making a class to style something and you're on a base layer make a class as you see fit
 - Layout you have to prefix with an "l".
 Ex:
 - Base n just make the class name as you see fit.
 - Layout You have to prefix with an i. example: l-header